tarkah/karaoke-rs/README.md

 ## Setup
 ### Linux
-- Download latest release binary or build from source
+- Download latest [release](https://github.com/tarkah/karaoke-rs/releases/latest) or build from source
 - Run `karaoke-rs --help` to see all arguments
 - Place your song collection at `~/.local/share/karaoke-rs/songs`, or specify location via `--songs path/to/song/directory`
 - Default configuration file is created at `~/.config/karaoke-rs/config.yaml`.
 This can be copied / changed and specified via `--config path/to/config.yaml`
 - You may need to force disable vsync to eliminate flickering, set environment variable `vblank_mode=0`

+### macOS
+- Download latest [release](https://github.com/tarkah/karaoke-rs/releases/latest) or build from source
+- Run `karaoke-rs --help` to see all arguments
+- Place your song collection at `$HOME/Library/Application Support/karaoke-rs/songs`, or specify location via `--songs path/to/song/directory`
+- Default configuration file is created at `$HOME/Library/Preferences/karaoke-rs/config.yaml`.
+This can be copied / changed and specified via `--config path/to/config.yaml`

 ### Windows
-- Download latest release binary or build from source
+- Download latest [release](https://github.com/tarkah/karaoke-rs/releases/latest) or build from source
 - Double click `karaoke-rs.exe` to run with default configuration.
 Run from command prompt / powershell `karaoke-rs.exe --help` to see all arguments
 - Place your song collection at `%APPDATA%\karaoke-rs\songs`, or specify location via `--songs C:\path\to\song\directory`
 - Default configuration file is created at `%APPDATA%\karaoke-rs\config.yaml`.
 This can be copied / changed and specified via `--config C:\path\to\config.yaml`